• Skip to main content

 fig1 | organoids

 Physiological relevance is another key obstacle that limits the applications of some organoids, particularly for barrier organs such as the lungs.
 Architecturally, the lung airway forms a pseudostratified epithelium in which the apical side is subject to the air during breathing.
 Organoids are commonly cultured submerged in media or gels to enable their formation, so despite apical-in or apical-out lung organoids being developed, they are not subject to the same cues as in vivo.
 Consequently, organoids have limited use for study areas including infection, environmental research, and drug development, as the main route of entry into the lung – aerosolization and inhalation – cannot occur.
 Furthermore, key pulmonary functional endpoints such as cilia beat frequency and mucus production cannot be fully understood.
-Utilising OOC, researchers can create more physiologically relevant barrier models, enabling simultaneous epithelial exposure to the air and media perfusion underneath (4).
+Utilizing OOC, (Figure 3). researchers can create more physiologically relevant barrier models (Figure 4), enabling simultaneous epithelial exposure to the air and media perfusion underneath4, 5.

 fig2 | organoids

-Figure 2.
-Bronchial lung MPS tissue after 7 days culture at ALI, with bronchial cells forming a pseudostratified epithelium on the apical side and endothelial cells on the basolateral side of the membrane, respectively.
+Figure 4 – Bronchial lung-on-a-chip tissue after 7 days culture at ALI, with bronchial cells forming a pseudostratified epithelium on the apical side and endothelial cells on the basolateral side of the membrane, respectively.
 Tissue is stained with Alcian blue to highlight mucus production.
 Photo credit: Dr Emily Richardson, CN Bio.

 Emily | organoids